Traffic Data Collection with Induction Loops

 The technology currently available for accurately monitoring busy multilane roads (+3 lanes/direction) requires permanently embedded systems.
 Affordable and easy to install, induction loops are the most common solution.

 Due to their modular design, the RoadPod VL counters have no limitation on the number of lanes of traffic that can be monitored.
-With MetroCount’s FieldPod telemetry system, site diagnostics and data download are performed remotely ensuring minimal data loss and improved redundancy.
+In addition, our FieldPod telemetry system enables remote site diagnostics and data download with minimal data loss and improved redundancy.

 Putting Data to Work

 “Our data feeds into our Local Transport Strategy which is published every 5 years (approx).
-We also deal with requests regarding traffic and speed counts from the general public and the police.”
+We also deal with other traffic-related requests from the general public and the police, such as speed surveys.”

-As technologies allow integration of various types of data in a range of formats, it is the role of authorities to ensure they are gathering accurate and practical data.
-MetroCount has a strong commitment to helping authorities effectively utilise the data they collect through education and software support.
+As there are several systems and sensors available for traffic monitoring, it is up to the authorities to ensure they are gathering accurate and practical data.
+From the beginning, MetroCount has a strong commitment to helping its clients make the most of their data through education and software support.